melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 ## story check file

-Sparrow scripts should be accompanided a check files.
+Sparrow scripts should be accompanied a check files.
 It's just a text files with some patterns to match stdout comes from an executed sparrow script.
 For example:

 ```